 Dear Russ, I recently read your article above, and I enjoyed it.
 It’s an interesting enquiry and one I support.
 One question I did want to pose is in relation to the reference to the publication The Truth of Revolution Brother (Ryde et al., 2014).
 I was puzzled by the sentence about the book, namely:

 The Truth of Revolution, Brother: The Philosophies of Punk (2014) at least tried to work from the ground up, via a social media funding campaign and a series of interviews with ‘key’ figures within the (largely anarcho and hardcore) punk establishment, though I would argue that the initial premise of the project is flawed from the outset – determining punk as by definition left-leaning, liberal and progressive and seeking validation of that position in the construction of the debate.
-(Ryde et al. 2014)
+(Bestley, 2015)

 I genuinely didn’t follow the argument that the book assumed a position that was 'left-leaning, liberal and progressive’ and that it sought validation of this position in the debate.
 We sought to anatomize punk to a degree, although mainly to set out to understand what sense certain known punks made of their lives and their beliefs some 3540 years on.
 People like Penny Rimbaud made it clear (as we referred to in the book) that he had no interest in punk and his views had moved considerably since Crass (away from anarchism to something very different).
 The inclusion of Gavin McInnes (right-leaning Libertarian – for which we got a lot of stick from the hardline punks for keeping in the book) is another example of the non left-leaning interviewees that we were keen to represent.
 Mark Stewart is another whose views would be seen by most left-leaning people to be challenging, to say the least.
 I won’t go on naming the interviewees that don’t fit with the picture you have created, but I thought it was important to say this.
 I am beyond (too old maybe) arguing a position in the hope that the other person might concede a point and I am sure that there is probably more that we could agree on (than disagree with), but it doesn’t hurt to deepen the discussion.
 I’d be happy to hear your thoughts.